bocke/bocke/README.md

 - Maintained and administered a community website on shared hosting
 - Served as a forum moderator and mentor, helping users with technical and community issues
 - Wrote and translated Linux-related tutorial articles
-- Some public speaking experience, still improving confidence in this area
+- Some public speaking experience, though still not confident in that role

 ---